Sommos/flutter_sneaker_shop/README.md

 # Flutter Sneaker Shop
-This program is to test flutter and dart, testing out a basic shop UI.
+This program is to test flutter and dart, testing out a basic shop UI/Nike mock-up.

 # Contribution